 - Magic: The Gathering has a a Gargoyle creature type, which has appeared in several sets.
 They are depicted as creatures made of animated stone, and often flavored as guardians of some sort.
 One example is Innistrad's Manor Gargoyle.

 - Gargoyles (1972) has only one of these green, devilishly featured creatures with wings (the other gargoyles we see look more like Lizard Folk).
-In Spawn of the Devil, they work to destroy humanity by kidnapping human women, killing anyone who knows about them, or plotting world conquest for Satan.
+As Spawn of the Devil, they work to destroy humanity by kidnapping human women, killing anyone who knows about them, or plotting world conquest for Satan.
 The Gargoyles makeup effects was done by Stan Winston.

 - Tales from the Darkside: The Movie has a female gargoyle which can turn into a human.

 - Curse of the Talisman (2001) has one (rather small-3ft tall) stone gargoyle revived thanks to a magic talisman which tries to re-awaken the rest of its kin with said talisman.

 - Cast a Deadly Spell (1991) features a Gargoyle which perches on the evil warlock's mansion like an ordinary statue.
 However he can bring it to life and send it out on missions to spy on people or kill his enemies.